richardvenneman/appsignal-docs/source/elixir/installation.html.md

 application's `config/config.exs` configuration file.

-Using the AppSignal configuration you are also able to configure an application name, environment, revision and more.
+Using the AppSignal configuration you are also able to configure an application name and environment and more.

 ```elixir
 # config/config.exs